agalue/LGTM-PoC/README.md

 ![Architecture](architecture-1.png)

 We will use [K3s](https://k3s.io/) via [Multipass](https://multipass.run/) for the clusters.
-Each cluster would have [MetalLB](https://metallb.universe.tf/) deployed because the Linkerd Gateway for Multi-Cluster requires a Load Balancer service.
+Each cluster would have [Cilium](https://cilium.io/) deployed as CNI and as a L2/LB implementation, mainly because the Linkerd Gateway for Multi-Cluster requires a Load Balancer service.
 For each cluster, we'll have a different Cluster Domain.

-For MetalLB, the Central cluster will use segment `x.x.x.248/29`, and the Remote cluster will employ `x.x.x.240/29` for the Public IPs extracted from the Master Server IP on each case.
+For the LB, the Central cluster will use segment `x.x.x.248/29`, and the Remote cluster will employ `x.x.x.240/29` for the Public IPs extracted from the Master Server IP on each case.

 The Multi-Cluster Link is originated on the Remote Cluster, targeting the Central Cluster, meaning the Service Mirror Controller lives on the Remote Cluster.